 As a new homeowner, it'd be wise to know how to leak test your own gas lines, especially if you suspect a leak, but aren't quite certain enough to call a professional.

-6. Know the correct safety procedures for when you know your have a leak
+6. Know the correct safety procedures for when you know you have a leak

 Bonus: Know when to call for help

 Know that it is illegal for you to work on most of your own gas line - anything before the CSA approved valve must be done by licensed professionals.
 If you need help with your gas line, feel free to contact any of our 5 locations.
-We have 2 in Calgary, Alberta and 3 in the Greater Toronto Area in Ontario, Canada.
+Barbecues Galore have been Canada's trusted gas experts since 1979.
+We have licensed and legally certified gas fitters in Calgary, Alberta and Burlington, Oakville, Etobicoke, and the Greater Toronto Area in Ontario, Canada.
 Click here to get started.